MarcinBear/road-traffic-simulation/README.md

 ---

-Each beginning of the road marked with a capital letter generates new cars at the arrival moments of the corresponding inhomogeneous poisson process.
+Each beginning of the road marked with a capital letter generates new cars at the arrival moments¹ of the corresponding inhomogeneous poisson process.
 Intensity functions of processes are listed below.

 * `λ₁(t) = 0.8 + 0.8 * sin(t/2)`